 After you have received this tracking number (Free UPS 1-800-742-5877), please contact UPS (United Parcel Service).
 Inform them that you are responsible for settling Canadian prices correlated with your tracking number and that you do not want UPS (United Parcel Service Inc.) to do so on your behalf.
 They will insist that it is easier, but still more crowded.

 UPS (United Parcel Service Company) will send individual custom papers to Canadian Customs and Immigration.
-From 130 to 1821, it was housed in Wellington (Wellington).

 Remember that this is only for your “family use:

 Step into the Canadian Customs and Immigration Office and announce that you want to clear the new shipment from the United Parcel Service Inc (UPS) warehouse.
 Remind them that this is only for your “family use.”
 They will request your receipt.
 Employees of Canadian Customs are very stringent when it comes to what they deem to be sales orders.
-As a result, ensure that the sales list includes all of the necessary material.
-That is the letterhead of the company, as well as the address of the store.